 Future AI applications

-With MIDI-CI’s information sharing abilities MIDI makers and generators (that are increasingly commonplace online) now have access to way more information about the instrument it’s creating a part for.
+With MIDI-CI’s information sharing abilities, MIDI makers and generators (that are increasingly commonplace online) now have access to way more information about the instrument it’s creating a part for, including essential details like the SysEx ID.

 Imagine a scenario where you have an AI-based MIDI generator and it’s’ paired with a software instrument that is MIDI 2.0 compliant within Logic Pro.
 You want it to generate a part for a drawbar organ.
 You load up a drawbar organ patch on the software instrument, which automatically feeds information to the generator through MIDI-CI, such as the parameters for the rotary speaker speed and the various drawbars.